Latest update: 13 December 2024

 Northern Belize

 Corozal is the northernmost town in Belize, in the province with the same name.
 It was founded in 1849 by refugees from the Caste War, the war between the Maya from Yucatan and the Mexican government and the white elite.
-In 1955, it was hit by a hurricane and rebuilt, and since then, according to the Rough Guide, it has been a nice place to relax for a few days.
+In 1955, it was hit by a hurricane and rebuilt, and since then, according to the Rough Guide (get it on Amazon), it’s a nice place to relax for a few days.

 Since I just said goodbye to my two travel buddies, I could use some time to recover and recharge for traveling alone.
 Many people use the town to transfer by bus or boat to other places in Belize.
 In addition, Corozal is loved by older Americans.
 They can enjoy their old age relatively cheaply here.